Udta Punjab: Reception

-Udta Punjab was acclaimed by critics.
+Udta Punjab was acclaimed by critics upon release.
 Meena Iyer of The Times of India gave the film 4.5 stars out of 5.
 Rajeev Masand of News18 writes "the film is hard-hitting and uncomfortable to watch, and mixes dark humor to a tale about the dirty drug and political nexus in Punjab", giving it 3.5 rating out of 5.
 Shubhra Gupta of The Indian Express gave the film 3 stars out of 5, saying it is "the kind of film which has something to say, and it says it with both flair and conviction".
 Sukanya Verma of Rediff.com gave the film 4 stars out of 5, saying "Udta Punjab is a wake-up call, an important film and a mighty impressive one at that, carrying a loud anti-drug message".
 Rohit Vats of Hindustan Times wrote "Udta Punjab works mostly because of its tone and stand against drugs, though the second half is no match for the first", giving the film 3.5 rating out of 5.
 Saibal Chatterjee of NDTV gave the film 4 stars out of 5, writing "Udta Punjab is littered with standout scenes, but none matches the sledgehammer impact of the climax".
 Namrata Joshi of The Hindu described the film as "a gut-wrenching look at the frightening dystopia that is Punjab today owing to rampant drug abuse".

+The film received widespread criticism in Punjab upon its release as the premise was viewed foolishly as purposely inaccurate, as in reality the vast majority of drug users in Punjab were not ethnically Punjabi but were recent labour migrants from the states of Uttar Pradesh and Bihar, as well as the fact that numerous Indian states such as Haryana consistently reported higher amounts of drug users than Punjab.

 The film was banned in Pakistan by CBFC Pakistan for "use of abusive language."

 Box office

-The film was a commercial success, and became Shahid Kapoor's largest-opening film at the time.
+Udta Punjab was a commercial success, and became Shahid Kapoor's largest-opening film at the time.
 It earned approximately ₹10.05 crore in India, with an additional ₹3.46 crore coming from overseas revenue on its opening day.
 The film grossed ₹46.94 crore worldwide during its opening weekend and ₹75.82 crore worldwide in its first week.
-As of 9 July 2016, the film has earned 15 crore (US$16.6 million) worldwide.
+As of 9 July 2016, the film has earned 150 crore (US$16.6 million) worldwide.